Student standing up and talking in class

 WHAT’S BEHIND STUTTERING?

-There are a few forms of stuttering, Thome writes, including part- or whole-word repetitions (“My name is J-J-Joey”), prolongations of sounds, (“What did you get m—om for her birthday?”), and inaudible blocks in voicing (“What time does —hockey practice start?”).
-Some students may also be “covert” stutterers, masking their condition by intentionally appearing to pause and think when they anticipate they might stutter, using filler words like “um,” avoiding certain words entirely because they’re too hard to say, or playing with their glasses or scratching their head to distract listeners from a pause in their language.
+There are a few forms of stuttering, Thome writes, including part- or whole-word repetitions (“My name is J-J-Joey”), prolongations of sounds (“What did you get m—om for her birthday?”), and inaudible blocks in voicing (“What time does—hockey practice start?”).
+Some students may also be “covert” stutterers, masking their condition by intentionally appearing to pause and think when they anticipate that they might stutter, using filler words like “um,” avoiding certain words entirely because they’re too hard to say, or playing with their glasses or scratching their head to distract listeners from a pause in their speaking.

 Some teachers may be under the impression that they can help their students lose their stutters, but there is no known cure for the condition, Thome reports.
-Kids typically begin to stutter between ages two and five, but many lose their stutters naturally if they haven’t been stuttering for longer than 15 months, a 1998 study found.
+Kids typically begin to stutter between ages 2 and 5, but many lose their stutter naturally if they haven’t been stuttering for longer than 15 months, a 1998 study found.

 HELPING STUDENTS WHO STUTTER TO THRIVE IN CLASS